Ssegura09/thebridge./README.md

 <br />

 ### App Description:
-The application is a mental health and wellness- centered application which acts as a bridge between its Users and various Resources of common psychological disorders, or PsychCategories,  by providing them in a manner that is accessible and assuring to their uncertainty of where to begin the path of knowlege and, ultimately, treatment.
-See 'AboutUs' in the app for more information.
+The application is a mental health and wellness-centered application which acts as a bridge between its Users and various Resources of common psychological disorders, or PsychCategories,  by providing them in a manner that is accessible and assuring to their uncertainty of where to begin the path of knowlege and, ultimately, treatment.
+See 'AboutUs' in The Bridge app for more information.
 #
         Instructions: Run "ruby app/run.rb" in the terminal to begin the application
 #